llorzol/habs/README.md

 chlorophyll [fCHL] and blue-green pigment phycocyanin [fPC]), and indicators of photosynthetic activity (dissolved oxygen and pH).
 Fluorescing dissolved organic matter [fDOM] -- a reliable surrogate for dissolved organic carbon, an important parameter for water treatment -- is also collected at each depth.

-This tool displays HAB parameters include surrogates for algal biomass (fluorescence of total chlorophyll [fCHL] and blue-green pigment phycocyanin [fPC]), indicators of photosynthetic activity (dissolved oxygen and pH).
+This tool displays HAB parameters including surrogates for algal biomass (fluorescence of total chlorophyll [fCHL] and blue-green pigment phycocyanin [fPC]), indicators of photosynthetic activity (dissolved oxygen and pH).
 Fluorescing dissolved organic matter [fDOM] -- a reliable surrogate for dissolved organic carbon, an important parameter for water treatment -- is also collected at each depth.
 These parameters are monitored hourly at the surface (~1-meter depth) and through the top portion of the water column multiple times per day from locations near the dam (at the log booms).